Creating a Web Application with Spring Boot with JSP

 Login Controller

-• public String showLoginPage(ModelMap model): Mapped to the \login Get Method, this method shows the login page.
+• public String showLoginPage(ModelMap model): Mapped to the \login GET method; displays the login page.

-• @Autowired LoginService service: LoginService has the validation logic
+• @Autowired LoginService service: Injects LoginService, which contains the validation logic.

-• showWelcomePage(ModelMap model, @RequestParam String name, @RequestParam String password): Mapped to the \login Post Method, this method validates the userid and password.
-Redirects to welcome page if login is successful.
+• showWelcomePage(ModelMap model, @RequestParam String name, @RequestParam String password): Mapped to the \login POST method; validates the user ID and password, and redirects to the welcome page if login is successful.

 package com.in28minutes.springboot.web.controller;